Art Schmidt

 Arthur Louis Schmidt (May 1, 1927 - Sep 2, 2018) was an American politician in the state of Kentucky.
 He served in the Kentucky Senate and in the Kentucky House of Representatives.
 He was a member of the Republican party.
+First elected to the house in 1963, he was defeated for reelection in 1965 by Democrat Henry "Bud" Overman.
+Schmidt ran against Overman again in 1967, defeating him.
+Schmidt was elected to the senate in 1983 after incumbent Jim Bunning retired to run for governor.
+He did not seek reelection in 1992.

 He died on Sep 2, 2018 at the age of 91.